Data Privacy a Top Concern for Business Leaders

-It is not surprising to see that high-ranking executives are gaining awareness of data privacy concerns.
+High-ranking executives gaining awareness of data privacy concerns is not surprising to see.
 In today’s hyper-connected world, information protection is expanding beyond the technical realm and becoming a strategic, enterprise-wide priority—and it takes only a glance at news headlines to see why.

 IBM InfoSphere Optim Data Privacy Solution, recently named a leader in the first-ever Gartner Magic Quadrant for Data Masking Technology, provides a market-leading approach to data privacy challenges.
 InfoSphere Optim received the top rankings compared to competitors in the ability to execute and completeness of vision categories.